TRAINING DAY CLOSURE:

-A reminder that all library branches will be closed on Thursday 25 April for the Anzac Day Public Holiday.
-Return chutes will remain open for your convenience and our digital library is always open.
+All library branches will be closed on Monday 8 September for an all-staff training and development day.
+Return chutes remain open for your convenience and remember our digital library is always open.
+All branches reopen at 10am on Tuesday 9 September.

 My Brother Jack Awards